SparrowDetail/SparrowDetail/README.md

 features are somewhat lacking at the moment, but will continue to grow as new ideas flow!

 ## Currently Learning 🌱
-- Web technologies including HTML, CSS, and Javascript
+- Next.jj
-- C++ and C#
+- C++ in software development
 - Advanced Python Design

 <!--